Is Burial Insurance with Brain Tumor Worth It?

 Malignant Brain Tumor diagnosed or treated over 24 months.

-The best option if you were treated for a malignant brain tumor more than two years ago but not within the last three years is to purchase funeral insurance.
+If medical professionals treated you for a malignant brain tumor over two years ago, but not within the past three years, your optimal course of action is buying funeral insurance.

 If you need more than two years to treat a malignant brain tumor, you can honestly answer that question NO.